WELCOME

 Hi, I'm Michaela

-Fast forward, I went to college with dreams about becoming a wildlife biologist, but explored many career paths.
-I graduated with a degree in Anthropology and pursued fieldwork jobs with Fish and Wildlife, guided horseback rides in Idaho, worked for an airline, learned winemaking at an Oregon winery, and dabbled with many other jobs with no lasting interest.
-While I soul-searched for many years, the one thing that remained constant was my dogs.
-They went everywhere with me; I trained them to go ski-joring, bike-joring, hiking, paddle boarding, and even the simple things like relaxing on a restaurant patio.
+When I moved out after high school, I left that lifestyle behind me while I went to college with dreams about becoming a biologist.
+I graduated with a degree in Anthropology and pursued fieldwork jobs with Fish and Wildlife, guided horseback tours in Idaho, worked for an airline, learned winemaking at an Oregon winery, and dabbled with many other jobs with no lasting interest.
+While I soul-searched and moved around the nation for many years, the thing I always found myself coming back to was spending time with my personal dogs after work.
+I escaped to the wilderness with them any time I could.
+They went everywhere with me and my hobbies revolved around them; I trained them to go ski-joring, bike-joring, hiking, paddle boarding, and even the simple things like relaxing on a restaurant patio.
 This is always how I imagined life with a dog should be; mutually fulfilling and enjoyable, and it was our norm.

 Fast forward some more, I started working as a vet technician at a clinic in Redmond.
-Every day I would see people struggling with their dog's behavior; pulling like crazy, jumping, barking, whining, even some of the injuries that we would treat were related to the owner not having the tools or knowledge of how to keep their dog under control and safe.
+Every day I would see people struggling with their dog's behavior.
+Owners would come in with their dogs pulling like crazy, jumping, barking, whining, even some of the injuries that we would treat were related to the owner not having the tools or knowledge of how to keep their dog under control and safe.
 In the back of my mind, I knew that the majority of it could all be improved if the owners and the dogs had more education and training.
 That idea continued to grow.

 In 2022, I left the vet clinic and started Summit Homestead.
-My Fiancé, Phil, and I, bought a little home in Terrebonne, Oregon, overlooking the Cascade summits and settled in with our four dogs, and two horses.
+My Fiancé, Phil, and I bought a little home in Terrebonne, Oregon overlooking the Cascade summits and settled in with our four dogs, two horses and one cat.
 Our dogs get to go horseback riding, bike-joring, ski-joring, swimming, and so much more, all made possible by incorporating training as a lifestyle.
 It is my goal to educate and empower dog owners to live their best life with their dog, like we do with ours.
 Training is what makes it all possible!

 My Philosophy